Pratik-Sakhare/Gesture-Volume-Controller/README.md

 # Gesture-Volume-Controller
-Change the volume of your computer using hand-gestures like Dr.Strange!
+Change the volume of your computer using hand-gestures.